VivekAja/LeetCode_Grind_Vivek/README.md

 * **Python** 🐍

-I may add support for other languages like C++, JavaScript, or Java in the future.
+I may add support for other languages like C++ and Java in the future.

 ## 📅 Progress Log